darrensbell/DBCE/blueprint.md

-# Show Manager Application Blueprint
+# TheatreBudget Application Blueprint

 ## Overview

-A simple yet powerful application to help users manage their shows.
-It provides functionalities to create new shows and browse through existing ones.
-The application is built with React and Vite and uses `react-router-dom` for navigation.
+A simple yet powerful application to help users manage their theatre production budgets.
+The application, now named **TheatreBudget**, provides functionalities to create new shows and browse through existing ones.
+It is built with React and Vite and uses `react-router-dom` for navigation.
+The application features a global sidebar with a home button and a database connection status indicator.
 It connects to a Supabase database for live data, including shows, budgets, and budget line items.
 The application now features a modern, card-based design with a global stylesheet for a consistent look and feel.

-## Database Schema (Authoritative)
+## Database Schema

-This schema is automatically fetched from the Supabase database and serves as the single source of truth for all database operations.

 ### `dbce_shows`